hellman/subsets/README.md

 This package provides C++ implementation and Python bindings (SWIG) for dense binary/box multidimensional transformations.

-Example of such transform is the TruthTable-to-AlgebraicNormalForm conversion (the Möbius transform), TruthTable-to-ParitySet conversion, Lower/UpperClosure with respect to the product partial order, etc. For more details, see Section 5 of ???
+Example of such transform is the TruthTable-to-AlgebraicNormalForm conversion (the Möbius transform), TruthTable-to-ParitySet conversion, Lower/UpperClosure with respect to the product partial order, etc. For more details, see Section 5 of the [Convexity of division property transitions](https://eprint.iacr.org/2021/1285) paper ([ASIACRYPT 2021](https://link.springer.com/chapter/10.1007/978-3-030-92062-3_12)).

-Box here means a set of the shape `{0,...d_1} × {0,...d_2} x ...`.
+Box here means a set of the shape $\{0,\ldots,d_1\} \times \{0,\ldots,d_2\} \times \ldots$.

 ## Installation